luciana-lab/early-stage-companies-backend/README.md

 ```
 ## Usage

-To see the API data go to your local web server.
+To see the API data go to the localhost:3000 web server.

 [Companies API](http://localhost:3000/companies)\
 [Users API](http://localhost:3000/users)\